RGFell/Cleaning-data/README.md

 4. The activty values are replaced with descriptive names.
 [Assignment step 3]
 5. The variable names are changed to descriptive labels. **Note:** Some terms such as 'AccJerk' are not modified.
 [Assignment step 4]
 6. The data is melted and recast into a data set showing the average of each variable for each activity and each subject.
 The data is then outputted to a text file.
 [Assignement step 5]

+### Descriptive Variable Names

+The outputted file modifies the variable names as follows to make them more descriptive:-

+* 'mean()' is replaced with 'Mean'
+* 'std()' is replaced with 'Standard Deviation'
+* 'meanFreq' is replaced with 'Mean Freq'
+* 'tBody' is replaced with 'Time Body'
+* 'tGravity' is replaced with 'Time Gravity'
+* 'fBody' is replaced with 'Frequency Body'